rjeffm/ImgurSampleApp/README.md

 # Imgur Sample App

-A very simple sample app that plays with the RecyclerView and uses [Imgur's API](api.imgur.com):
+A basic sample app that plays with the RecyclerView, a Service and uses [Imgur's API](api.imgur.com):

 [The Signed APK can be downloaded here](https://raw.github.com/rjeffm/ImgurSampleApp/master/app/com.jlcsoftware.sampleapp-release.apk)